A Vintage Valentine’s Tablescape

-I love using my burlap chargers, I feel like they go with everything.
+I love these burlap chargers, I feel like they go with everything.
 Plus it really fits into the farmhouse theme nicely.
-I picked up these cute ones up at Hobby Lobby, for a very reasonable price of $2.99 a piece.
 Talk about setting a table full of things you love!!!
-The vintage Noritike china, also belonged to my mother, and I am very lucky to have inherited this priceless set from her.
+The vintage Noritake china, belonged to my mother, and I am very lucky to have inherited this priceless set from her.
 My mother had impeccable taste, and the pattern she picked back in 1958, Versailles, still holds up to the test of time today.
 It is a dinning pattern with simple grace and timeless elegance.

 DESIGNER TIP: I love a good multi tasking item.
 These red napkins can be utilized for the 4th of July, Fall and Christmas seasons.

 Never miss a post.
 Sign up for our monthly newsletter.
 JENRON DESIGNS values your privacy and does not spam you or sell your email address.